Legal opium production in India: Background

-The cultivation of poppy in India for Opium production started during the British Raj.
+The cultivation of poppy in India for Opium production has occurred since as early as 1000CE, where it was called "Dhanwantri Nighantu".
+It was also cultivated in the early 16th Century.
 It constituted 15% of revenue of British Raj from Colonial India.
 The legalized cultivation and management of produce under strict government control continued in India even post independence.

-Opium poppy (Papaver somniferous) plant is the source of opium gum which contains four indispensable alkaloids that are Opium, Morphine, Codeine and Heroin.
-Morphine is the best analgesic in the world.
+Opium poppy (Papaver somniferous) plant is the source of opium gum which contains psychoactive alkaloids.
+Some of these alkaloids include Morphine, Codeine and Thebaine.
+Morphine is one of the most widely used analgesic in the world and is the precursor to Heroin, also known as diacetylmorphine.
 In case of extreme and excruciating pain such as that of terminally ill cancer patients, nothing alleviates the suffering except morphine.
 Codeine is commonly used in manufacture of cough syrups.

 The NDPS act empowers the Central Government to permit and regulate cultivation of opium poppy for medical and scientific purposes.
 The Government of India notifies the tracts where opium cultivation can be licensed as well as the General Conditions for issuance of license every year.
 These notifications are commonly referred to as Opium Policies.
 Opium cultivation is permitted in the notified tracts in the states of Madhya Pradesh, Rajasthan and Uttar Pradesh The General Conditions, among others, include a Minimum Qualifying Yield (MQY) to be tendered by the cultivators of each of these three states, to be eligible for license in the succeeding year.

 Presently, the Central Bureau of Narcotics (CBN), is responsible for overall supervision of cultivation as per provisions of the Narcotic Drugs and Psychotropic Substances Act, 1985.
 The produce from licensed cultivators are procured solely by government fixing strict norms on quantity and quality.
 The produce is then supplied by government to Government Opium and Alkaloid Factories (GOAF).